CTA announces Volume-Related Composite Price Indices for Crop Year 2020–2021 for CN and CP

 April 30, 2020 – Gatineau, QC – Canadian Transportation Agency

-The Canadian Transportation Agency (CTA) has announced its determination of the Volume-Related Composite Price Index (VRCPI) for the Canadian National Railway Company (CN) at 1.4371 and the Canadian Pacific Railway Company (CP) at 1.5148 for the 2019–2020 crop year beginning August 1st.
-This is an increase in the VRCPI over the last crop year of 1.82 percent for CN and 3.70 percent for CP.
+The Canadian Transportation Agency (CTA) has announced its determination of the Volume-Related Composite Price Index (VRCPI) for the Canadian National Railway Company (CN) at 1.4202 and the Canadian Pacific Railway Company (CP) at 1.4205 for the 2020–2021 crop year beginning August 1st.
+This is a decrease in the VRCPI over the last crop year of -2.04 percent for CN and -7.22 percent for CP.

 This index is used in determining CN’s and CP’s Maximum Revenue Entitlement (MRE) for the movement of western grain.
 The Maximum Revenue Entitlement is a limit on the overall revenue that can be earned by CN and CP for shipping regulated grain.

 The changes in the 2020-2021 VRCPIs stem primarily from expected declines in fuel and labour costs.
 The larger decline in CP's VRCPI is attributed to the inclusion of debt raised for the purposes of share buyback.
 This activity is accounted for in determining both railway companies' cost of capital, which is part of the VRCPI calculation.

 The VRCPI is an inflation factor.
 It reflects a composite of the forecasted prices for railway labour, fuel, material and capital purchases.
 As part of the process of determining the annual VRCPI, the CTA examines and verifies detailed railway submissions.